Close

 Action Items:

-- Portal Registration: Create eVisa account using reliable email address you check multiple times daily
+1. Portal Access: Navigate to the official eTA portal at www.etakenya.go.ke using a reliable email address you check multiple times daily

-- Document Upload: Submit clear, properly sized files in accepted formats
+3. Document Upload: Submit clear, properly sized files in accepted formats including passport bio page, recent photograph, UAE residence visa copy, and business invitation letter

-- Status Monitoring: Check application status twice daily for updates or information requests
+5. Status Monitoring: Processing time is three working days but in some cases it may take longer.
+Check application status twice daily for updates or information requests

 Phase Three: Post-Approval Preparation